simonw/s3-credentials/README.md

     s3-credentials list-users

-This will return pretty-printed JSON objects by default.
+This will a pretty-printed array of JSON objects by default.

 Add `--nl` to collapse these to single lines as valid newline-delimited JSON.

-Add `--array` to output a valid JSON array of objects instead.
+Add `--csv` or `--tsv` to get back CSV or TSV data.

 ### list-buckets